Skyost/DartRelease/README.md

   changelog:
     header: '# 📰 my_app changelog'
     defaultIgnoredScopes: [ 'docs', 'version', 'deps' ] # This is the default.
-    # Entries are processed using Liquid template engine.
+    # Entries are processed using the Liquid template engine.
     entry:
       title: '## v{{ version }}' # This is the default.
       header: 'Released on {{ date | date: "MMMM d, yyyy" }}.' # This is the default.